Skip to content

 I’ve only tested this with VCSA 7.

-to reflect the name of the VM you want to enable copy paste on.
+Before running the script just edit the variable vm_Name to reflect the name of the VM you want to enable copy paste on.
 After that it’s just a matter of connecting to VCSA and running the script.

 Here’s a link to the script hosted on my GitHub https://github.com/thedxt/VMware#vm-copy-paste-enabler

-3 responses to “VMware Copy Paste Enabler”
+3 thoughts on “VMware Copy Paste Enabler”

 Hi. thanks for providing this script.
 I need to use the script agaiinst a known list of VMs I have.
 I modified the beginning to make it part of a foreach loop.
 Here’s a snippet.